Chinese theology: Trends in modern Chinese political and civil theology

 Interest in traditional Chinese theology has waxed and waned throughout the dynasties of the history of China.
 For instance, the Great Leap Forward enacted in the mid-20th century involved the outright destruction of traditional temples in accordance with Maoist ideology.
 From the 1980s onwards a revival has taken place, with public sacrifices held at temples meant to renew the perceived alliance between community leaders and the gods.
-In the 2010s, "the great majority of China's population of 1.3+ billion" takes part in Chinese cosmological religion, its rituals, and festivals of the lunar calendar.
-The cult of the Yellow Emperor is celebrated officially by the contemporary Chinese government.
+Most people in China today take part in some rituals and festivals, especially those around the lunar new year, and culture heroes like the Yellow Emperor are celebrated by the contemporary Chinese government.